xybu/cs590-map/testbed_mapping_v2/README.md

 ### Best Assignment Determination

 The program stops when input queue becomes empty.
 Then the program picks the best assignment.
-Currently the criteria is min edge cut.
-This works well in practice because
+User can specify how assignments are ranked by weighing in the following factors:

+* Number of PMs over-utilized.
+* Number of PMs under-utilized.
+* Min cut.

+We observe that

 * Assignments with more PMs used tend to have larger edge cut values (because there are more sets).
 * Even if the assignment overloads some PM, the degree is usually acceptable and adjustable (by using conservative over-utilization threshold).